niku1991/bitget-trading-bot/README.md

 ```

 The bot will:
+1. Find working API endpoints
-1. Test your API credentials
+2. Test your API credentials
-2. Connect to Bitget and check account balance
+3. Connect to Bitget and check account balance
-3. Apply risk filters to determine which trades to execute
+4. Apply risk filters to determine which trades to execute
-4. Place entry, take-profit, and stop-loss orders for filtered trades
+5. Place entry, take-profit, and stop-loss orders for filtered trades
-5. Monitor positions continuously and provide updates
+6. Monitor positions continuously and provide updates
-6. Alert you when positions approach the 24-hour time limit
+7. Alert you when positions approach the 24-hour time limit

 To stop the bot, press `Ctrl+C`.